 Hey!
 I’m back!
 Sort of.
 To describe the current situation, let me put it like this: Tony Bennett may have left his heart in San Francisco, but I left a piece of my hip on the roadside, my cognizance of situations in a bottle of painkillers, and my snark and wit in a goddamn bedside commode chair.
 So bear with me today as I shift uncomfortably from side to side and start talking about a recent realization that shouldn’t come as a surprise to anyone in the business of being legal: Namely, even when you’re ill, injured, or dying there’s no such thing as a day off in the life of a lawyer.

-And that, folks, can fucking suck.
+And that, folks, can really suck.
 Because, in the past, I’ve written about how the work-life balance for attorneys is a thing that we talk about, normally somewhere around the time we discuss our belief in fairies and how the government is turning the frogs gay.
-This is the sort of shit people search through law libraries for, hoping to take a blurry photograph of the attorney that somehow found a way to preserve his sanity and health while being reasonably successful at his job.
-Frankly, as my good friend Jeremy Richter pointed out yesterday, we simply are not a profession that rewards people for deciding they want to take a vacation, spend time with family, unwind with a movie, or enjoy the fucking holidays without worrying about what others may think.
+This is the sort of thing that people search through law libraries for, hoping to take a blurry photograph of the attorney that somehow found a way to preserve his sanity and health while being reasonably successful at his job.
+Frankly, as my good friend Jeremy Richter pointed out yesterday, we simply are not a profession that rewards people for deciding they want to take a vacation, spend time with family, unwind with a movie, or enjoy the holidays without worrying about what others may think.

 And we are definitely not a profession that believes in the concept of being sick or injured and needing to recuperate.

-Let me be clear: this shit doesn’t apply to a lot of attorneys that have an ounce of sanity in their minds, but that’s not very many of us.
-If someone in another profession gets sick or injured and they’re ordered to take some time off to make sure they aren’t going to fall apart faster than a drunk 15 year old’s cover story, they just fucking do it.
-They curl up on the couch with a shit ton of juice, some soup, blankets, and the finest in mid-day game shows and get their asses feeling better, because what good is an employee to anyone if they’re so sick or just fucking decrepit that they can’t even form a coherent sentence?
+Let me be clear: this doesn’t apply to a lot of attorneys that have an ounce of sanity in their minds, but that’s not very many of us.
+If someone in another profession gets sick or injured and they’re ordered to take some time off to make sure they aren’t going to fall apart faster than a drunk 15 year old’s cover story, they just do it.
+They curl up on the couch with a ton of juice, some soup, blankets, and the finest in mid-day game shows and get their asses feeling better, because what good is an employee to anyone if they’re so sick or just decrepit that they can’t even form a coherent sentence?
 They’re worthless.

 Unless, you know, you happen to be a lawyer.